hashicorp/raft-wal/README.md

-The last segment (with highest key) is the "tail" and must be the only one where `SealTime = 0`. `IndexStart` and `MaxIndex` are also zero until the segments is sealed too.
+The last segment (with highest key) is the "tail" and must be the only one where `SealTime = 0`. `IndexStart` and `MaxIndex` are also zero until the segments is sealed.

+Why use BoltDB when the main reason for this library is because the existing BoltDB one has performance issues?

-BoltDB's major performance issue currently is when large amounts of logs are written and then truncated, the overhead of tracking all the freespace in the file makes further appends slower as well as the file never shrinking again (though disk space is rarely a real bottleneck).
+Well, the major performance issue in `raft-boltdb` occurs when a large amount of log data is written and then truncated, the overhead of tracking all the free space in the file makes further appends slower as well as the file never shrinking again (though disk space is rarely a real bottleneck).

-Our use here is orders of magnitude lighter.
-Even if we allow 100GiB of logs to be kept around, that is at least an order of magnitude larger than the largest current known Consul user's worst-case log size, and two orders of magnitude more than the largest Consul deployments steady-state.
+Our use here is orders of magnitude lighter than storing all log data.
+As an example, let's assume we allow 100GiB of logs to be kept around which is at least an order of magnitude larger than the largest current known Consul user's worst-case log size, and two orders of magnitude more than the largest Consul deployments steady-state.
 Assuming fixed 64MiB segments, that would require about 1600 segments which encode to about 125 bytes in JSON each.
 Even at this extreme, the meta DB only has to hold under 200KiB.

-Even if a truncation occurs that reduces that all the way back to a single segment, 200KiB is only a hundred or so pages (allowing for btree overhead) so the freelist will never be larger than a single 4KB page.
+Even if a truncation occurs that reduces that all the way back to a single segment, 200KiB is only a hundred or so pages (allowing for btree overhead) so the free list will never be larger than a single 4KB page.

+On top of that, we only pay the cost of a write to BoltDB for meta-data
+transactions: rotating to a new segment, or truncating.
+The vast majority of appends only need to append to a log segment.

 ### Segment Files

 Segment files are pre-allocated (best effort) on creation to a fixed size, by default we use 64MiB segment files.
+This sections defines the encoding for those files.
+All integer types are encoded in little-endian order.

 The file starts with a fixed-size header that is written once on creation.